Skip to Main Content

 Notices and Posters

-Contractors that have the obligation to develop a written VEVRAA AAP must post a notice at each establishment providing the location and hours the AAP may be viewed.
-Additionally, the policy statement required by the VEVRAA AAP regulations must be posted on company bulletin boards, and made available in accessible format, if necessary, (e.g., large print, or audio file) so that applicants and employees with disabilities are informed of the contents of the policy statement.
+Contractors that have the obligation to develop a written VEVRAA program must post a notice at each establishment providing the location and hours it may be viewed.
+Additionally, covered contractors must post their VEVRAA policy statements on company bulletin boards, and made available in accessible and understandable format for disabled veterans, if needed (e.g., providing Braille or large print versions of the notice, or posting the notice for visual accessibility to persons in wheelchairs).

 Recordkeeping